codeclinic/wp-spamfree/trunk/readme.txt

 3. Make sure JavaScript and cookies are enabled.
 (JavaScript is different from Java.
 Java is not required.)

-4. If you have JavaScript and cookies enabled, and get a WordPress error message asking you to enable these and go back to the comment form, then there may be a JavaScript conflict that is preventing the WP-SpamFree code from setting a cookie.
-If you are familiar with JavaScript, view the source code of your page.
-JavaScript code containing "window.onload" that appears after the line of code calling the `wpSpamFree.js` file may be conflicting with the WP-SpamFree code.

-5. If you have recently upgraded WordPress, you will need to repeat step #2 from the installation instructions, as the update will have overwritten your changes to `wp-comments-post.php`.

-6. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).
+4. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

-= Notes =
-WP-SpamFree was created specifically to stop comment spam, not trackback and pingback spam.
-Akismet is able to recognize the latter two fairly well, so instead of re-inventing the wheel, we recommend using the two plugins in tandem.

 = Changelog =
+Version 1.3, released 01/20/08:

+* This is a major upgrade!!
+* Super-simple installation - truly plug and play.
+No need to edit external files!!
+I've been working on making this possible since version 1.01 and finally got the bugs worked out.
+* Added advanced verification methods that enable WP-SpamFree to beat potential evolutions in spambots.
+It now creates multiple randomly generated verification keys, and a few other tricks that are near impossible for comment spambots to bypass.
+I'm thinking ahead here.
+No bots have beaten it yet, but eventually hackers will try to find a way to break through.
+Even if hackers try to reverse engineer it or create evolving smart bots, WP-SpamFree is smarter.

 Version 1.2, released 01/17/08:

 * Improved JavaScript compatibility with Internet Explorer 6 and 7.
 Even though everything worked perfectly in all browsers, it triggered a JavaScript error icon in the bottom of the Internet Explorer browser window due to IE's lack of standards compliance.
 This worried a few users, so I took care of it.